Efficient Water Heater Repair Service

 - power vent insulation

-The first-hour rating (FHR) may be another variable you may want to consider, which tells you how much water the unit can heat in that amount of time.
+The first-hour rating (FHR) may be another variable you may want to consider, which tells you how much water the unit can heat in one hour.

 When we talk about capacity, we tell our customers that a smaller traditional tank will typically be fine for one, two or three-person households, as these units hold between 30 and 40 gallons of water.
 A family of three to five, however, will probably opt for a medium-sized tank that holds 60 to 80 gallons.
 You can estimate that each family member will need between 10 and 15 gallons.

-While many Dallas-area homes have traditional water heaters, we encourage homeowners to consider tankless water heaters, as they are smaller, more efficient and therefore can save you money in the long-run.
-Whatever type of unit you decide upon, as a full-service provider, ABC handle the installation, maintenance and any repairs you may need in the future.
+Whatever type of unit you decide upon, as a full-service provider, ABC can handle hot water heater installation, maintenance and any repairs you may need in the future.

 What are the pros and cons of different types of hot water heaters?